-Wyoming \$2,500 \$12,000 °27

-Source: The Urban Institute's Welfare Rules Database, funded by DHHS/ACF.

-- E Equity value of the vehicle. - Fair market value of the vehicle. - Units including a member age 60 years or older may exempt \$3,000; all other units exempt \$2,000. - Vehicles used as a home, to produce self-employment income, to transport a disabled family member, or to participate in an approved work activity are also exempt. - Counties have the option to determine the amount of IDA accounts. - The unit may exempt \$9,500 of the equity value of a vehicle or the entire value of one vehicle used to transport a handicapped person. - Households including an elderly or disabled person may exempt \$3,000.
-All other units exempt \$2,000. - If the vehicle is used to look for work or in travel to work or education and training, the unit may exclude \$4,650 of the value.
+^E Equity value of the vehicle.

+F Fair market value of the vehicle.

+1Units including a member age 60 years and over may exempt \$3,000; all other units exempt \$2,000.

+2 Vehicles used as a home, to produce self-employment income, to transport a disabled family member, or to participate in an approved work activity are also exempt.

+3 Counties have the option to determine the amount of IDA accounts.

+4 The unit may exempt \$9,500 of the equity value of a vehicle or the entire value of one vehicle used to transport a handicapped person.

+5 Households including an elderly or disabled person may exempt \$3,000, regardless of whether that person is in the assistance unit.
+All other units exempt \$2,000.

+6 If the vehicle is used to look for work or in travel to work or education and training, the unit may exclude \$4,650 of the value.
 If the vehicle is not used for these purposes, \$1,500 of the equity value will be excluded.
-If the vehicle is used more than 50 percent of the time to produce income or as a dwelling, it is totally excluded. - The value of one specially equipped vehicle used to transport a disabled family member is also exempt. - The asset limit is based on unit size: one person receives \$2,000, two persons receive \$3,000, and three or more receive another \$50 for each additional person. - Deposits must come from earned income and all deposits must be matched by state or local government or through contributions made by a nonprofit entity. - The state matches \$0.50 for every dollar of a recipient's assets.
-In addition, \$0.50 of federal funds are added to the recipient's IDA account. - 11 Only liquid resources will be considered for eligibility determinations.
-Liquid resources include cash, checking and savings accounts, CDs, stocks and bonds, and money market accounts. - Recreational vehicles are not exempt. - Up to \$10,000 of nonrecurring lump sum income may be disregarded if used within 30 days. - Community agencies will contribute matching funds up to \$2,000 a year. - The state compares the value of the vehicle to two standards: \$10,000 of the fair market value and \$5,000 of the equity value.
-If the value of the vehicle exceeds either limit, the excess counts towards the asset limit; however, if the value of the vehicle exceeds both limits, only the excess of the greater amount counts towards the asset limit. - The value of any additional vehicle necessary for employment is also exempt. - \$4,650 of the fair market value of the unit's second vehicle is exempt. - \$1,500 of the equity of the unit's second vehicle is exempt. - All income-producing vehicles are also exempt. - The asset limit is based on unit size: one person receives \$4,000, two or more persons receive \$6,000. - The entire vehicle is exempt only if used for employment, training, or medical transportation; any motor vehicle used as a home is also exempt. - Individuals can only deposit earned income into the IDA; the amount of earned income will be considered an earned income disregard in determining eligibility and benefit amounts.
+If the vehicle is used more than 50 percent of the time to produce income or as a dwelling, it is totally excluded.

+7 The value of one specially equipped vehicle used to transport a disabled family member is also exempt.

+8 The asset limit is based on unit size: one person receives \$2,000, two persons receive \$3,000, and three or more receive another \$50 for each additional person.

+9 Deposits must come from earned income and all deposits must be matched by state or local government or through contributions made by a nonprofit entity.

+10 The state matches \$0.50 for every dollar of a recipient's assets.
+In addition, \$0.50 of federal funds are added to the recipient's IDA account.

+11 Any other vehicles used over 50 percent of the time for employment, needed for medical treatment, used as a home, or specially equipped for use by a handicapped person are exempt.

+12 Up to \$10,000 of nonrecurring lump sum income may be disregarded if used within 30 days.

+13 Community agencies will contribute matching funds up to \$2,000 a year.

+14 The state compares the value of one vehicle to two standards: \$10,000 of fair market value and \$5,000 of equity value.
+If the value of the vehicle exceeds either limit, the excess counts towards the asset limit; however, if the value of the vehicle exceeds both limits, only the excess of the greater amount counts towards the asset limit.

+15 The value of any additional vehicle necessary for employment is also exempt.

+16 \$4,650 of the fair market value of the unit's second vehicle is exempt.

+17\$1,500 of the equity value of the unit's second vehicle is exempt.

+18 All income-producing vehicles are also exempt.

+19 The asset limit is based on unit size: one person receives \$4,000, two or more persons receive \$6,000.

+20 The entire vehicle is exempt only if used for employment, training, or medical transportation; any motor vehicle used as a home is also exempt.
+21 Units with two adults may exempt up to \$4,650 of the fair market value of a second vehicle if it is essential for work, training, or transportation of a handicapped individual.
+22 The total limit is \$3,500; however, only \$1,500 of that amount can be in liquid resources and only \$2,000 can be in nonliquid resources.
+Liquid